Wilaak/Route2/README.md

 ## How does it work?

-Route2 follows a very dumb and simple approach: when you define routes, each incoming request is checked against your route patterns in the order they were registered.
-As soon as a matching route is found it executes the associated handlers, and then it dies—ensuring only the first match is handled.
+It follows a very dumb and simple approach: each request is checked against your routes in the order you defined them.
+As soon as it finds a match, it runs the handler and terminates so only the first matching route is processed.

-Could it be more optimized?
-Yes.
-Is it fast enough for most use cases?
-Yes.
+Could it be more efficient?
+Sure.
+But for most projects, this approach is more than fast enough—it's unlikely to ever be your actual bottleneck!
+If you need to squeeze out some extra performance you can utilize [Route Groups](#route-groups).

 ## What is a Handler?